Arif Yunusov: Arrest, imprisonment, and release

 Human Rights Watch called for the suspension of Azerbaijan's membership from an Extractive Industries Transparency Initiative (EITI) because of "Azerbaijan government’s offensive against human rights defenders and non-governmental organizations".

-Leyla and Arif Yunus were allowed by Azerbaijani government to travel to the Netherlands for health treatment in April 2016, where they remained to reside in.
+Leyla and Arif Yunus were allowed by the Azerbaijani government to travel to the Netherlands for health treatment in April 2016, where they remained to reside in.

 Personal life

 Arif Yunusov is married to Leyla Yunus.
 They have one daughter.